Digital-Identity-Labs/mdqt/README.md

     $ mdqt get --validate https://indiid.net/idp/shibboleth

+If you need to check metadata that has already been downloaded then try the `check`
+command:

+    $ mdqt check metadata.xml # Just validate
+    $ mdqt check --verify-with myfederation.pem metadata.xml # Verify signature too

-You won't need to *validate* XML from a trusted MDQ service such as one run by a national federation.
+You shouldn't need to *validate* XML from a trusted MDQ service such as one run by a national federation.
 You should however always *verify* the signature of XML sent over an unencrypyted HTTP connection, and probably even over HTTPS.
 MDQT's validation check is mostly for use when writing or debugging your own MDQ service.